“It’s like putting together a puzzle without all the pieces”.

 Schools need a quick screening tool that is easy enough to be used by teachers and non-professionals in ordinary classroom settings to systematically screen large cohorts of children.

-One such screener that has been proposed is the Grammar and Phonology Screening (GAPS) test that can be carried out in just 10 minutes!
+One such screener that has been proposed is the Grammar and Phonology Screening (GAPS) test which can be carried out in just 10 minutes!
 The test has two subtests which are sentence and non-word repetition, i.e. established clinical markers of language difficulties.

 Our aims and research questions